Tower Transit trials programme to help older bus drivers transition into other roles

 AI generated

-SINGAPORE – In less than a month’s time, Mr Alex Poon will turn 75 and no longer be allowed to drive a bus.
+SINGAPORE – In less than a month, Mr Alex Poon will turn 75 and no longer be allowed to drive a bus.

-Under a pilot programme being trialled by the public transport operator with 15 senior bus drivers, Mr Poon will accompany those fresh in the role as they ply their routes, imparting to them lessons gleaned from his more than 30 years of experience.
+Under a pilot programme being trialled by the public transport operator with 15 senior bus drivers, Mr Poon will accompany those new to the role as they ply their routes, imparting lessons drawn from his more than 30 years of experience.

 Noting that he will teach them the value of patience, he added that he was similarly mentored by older bus drivers when he first took on the role, and this was his chance to pay it forward.

-He said: “I’m very happy to pass my experience to new drivers.
-I’m still healthy and I’m happy in this job.”
+He said: “I’m very happy to pass on my experience to new drivers.
+I’m still healthy, and I’m happy in this job.”

-The industry-led group, formed by the Tripartite Workgroup on Senior Employment, is working with about 30 different firms to come up with solutions that support the employment of senior workers.
+The industry-led group, formed by the Tripartite Workgroup on Senior Employment, is working with about 30 companies to come up with solutions that support the employment of senior workers.

-These include training and equipping them with new skills, as well as allowing such workers to transition to less demanding roles.
+These include training and equipping them with new skills, as well as enabling such workers to transition into less demanding roles.

-Senior Minister of State for Manpower and Health Koh Poh Koon, who is one of the three co-chairs in the work group, told the media on April 23 that senior workers are still able to “contribute significantly” to Singapore’s economy, carrying years of experience that can be tapped.
+Senior Minister of State for Manpower and Health Koh Poh Koon, who is one of the three co-chairs of the work group, told the media on April 23 that senior workers are still able to “contribute significantly” to Singapore’s economy, drawing on years of experience that can be tapped.

 From a medical perspective, physical and cognitive decline also sets in rapidly when a person stops working, he added, which prompts the need to have “more opportunities for our workforce to continue working for as long as they can”.